 Explore competency-based degree and certificate programs from the University of Wisconsin

-If you have questions about the competency-based UW Flexible Option, or about any of the UW degree and certificate programs available in this new format, call 1-877-895-3276 or email email@example.com to speak with an enrollment adviser today.
+If you have questions about the competency-based UW Flexible Option call 1-877-895-3276 or email firstname.lastname@example.org to speak with an enrollment adviser today.